For I have a prayer just for you

 This is an element of the traditional "hero's journey" (in literary classes you learn that the first step in the stereotypical "heroic arc" is the "refusal of the call").
-Perhaps an incorporation of the hero's journey's stages as subtroupes with some of the common subversions (such as Jumped at the Call
+Perhaps an incorporation of the hero's journey's stages as subtropes with some of the common subversions (such as Jumped at the Call).

 - Piccolo from Dragon Ball Z may count, as he (or rather, his father) had been apart from Namek for years and only comes back when it's targeted by Frieza.

 - The Avengers: The Enchantress used a love spell on Hercules to send him against the Avengers.
-Hercules broke free from the spell, but Zeus vanished him from the Olympus for making the forbidden journey to Earth.
+Hercules broke free from the spell, but Zeus banished him from Olympus for making the forbidden journey to Earth.
 The Avengers welcomed him as a guest, and then made him a full member.
-And when the year passed, Hercules returned to the Olympus, to request permission to stay in Earth (so it would be by choice rather than exile).
-However, when he returned the Olympus was empty: the titan Tifon broke free from his own exile of milennia ago, and sent the Greek gods to a dark dimension.
+And when the year passed, Hercules returned to Olympus, to request permission to stay on Earth (so it would be by choice rather than exile).
+However, when he returned, Olympus was empty: the titan Typhon broke free from his own exile of millennia ago and sent the Greek gods to a dark dimension.
 Unable to kill Hercules, he sent him as well.
-But, as half-god and half-man, Hercules could be sent back by Zeus.
-He defeated Tifon in battle, and forced him to undo the spell, returning the gods to the olympus.
+But, as a demigod, Hercules could be sent back by Zeus.
+He defeated Typhon in battle and forced him to undo the spell, returning the gods to Olympus.

 - The Lion King follows this with Simba, invoking Rightful King Returns since he was royalty before fleeing.

-- The Prince Of Egypt, being an adaptation of the story of Moses, tells this story, mixing both the accidental murder as well as disgust of the Egyptians' treatment towards the Jews.
+- The Prince of Egypt, being an adaptation of the story of Moses, tells this story, mixing both the accidental murder as well as disgust with the Egyptians' treatment towards the Jews.

-- As the related trope of Rightful King Returns would suggest, Aragorn is an example of this, having fled from his duty and being forced to take on his destined responsibility as king.
+- As the related trope of Rightful King Returns would suggest, Aragorn from The Lord of the Rings is an example of this, having fled from his duty and being forced to take on his destined responsibility as king.
 (Only in the movie; in the book he's accepted his destiny and has been working towards it for decades.)

 - Older Than Feudalism: The Bible appears to have originated this trope.